dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Spring2019.md

 \end{array}\right]
 .\end{align*}

+The matrix $P$ such that $A = PJP\inv$ will have columns the bases of the generalized eigenspaces.
+In this case, the generalized eigenspaces are the usual eigenspaces, so

 ### b

 For $F = \FF_p$, all eigenvalues/vectors still lie in $\FF_p$, but now $-1 = p-1$, $\chi_{A, \FF_p}(x) = (x+1)^p$, and the Jordan blocks may merge.